 How Does the SmileDirectClub Aligner Therapy System Work?

-SmileDirectClub's aligner therapy system is a series of clear, BPA-free plastic aligners that apply subtle pressure to gradually shift your teeth.
-The clear ligners are made to be worn in a specific sequence prescribed by your treating dentist.
+SmileDirectClub's aligner therapy system is a series of invisible, BPA-free plastic aligners that apply subtle pressure to gradually shift your teeth.
+The invisible aligners are made to be worn in a specific sequence prescribed by your treating dentist.
 Each new aligner will gradually shift teeth.
 While every case is unique to each patient, the process typically takes approximately 4 to 8 months to complete.
 During treatment, an optional teeth whitening system may be used.
 You should be aware of the benefits, inconveniences and risks related to using aligners and teeth whitening products.
 Please be advised that you and your dentist may not be able to achieve all aspects of your chief complaint.
 This is due to factors beyond anyone’s control, including the guidelines and parameters that must be followed with remote clear aligner therapy.
 If, with your chief complaint in mind, your treating dentist determines you are a candidate for treatment using the SmileDirectClub aligner therapy system - and you follow your treating dentist’s instructions - you will receive the best possible outcome available using the SmileDirectClub clear aligner therapy treatment.
 Feel free to contact the SmileDirectClub patient care team to discuss any concerns you may have or to get in touch with your treating dentist.

 Your aligner therapy treating dentist has asked us to let you know the following: